A New Rule Means Some People With Wheelchairs Can't Fly On American Airlines

 An airline can limit a wheelchair, based on size, if it doesn't fit through a plane's cargo doors.
 Morris lists those cargo door sizes on his website, Wheelchair Travel, so travelers can know in advance whether they need to modify a chair or use a different one before a flight.
 He knew, for instance, that the door on the Canadair Regional Jet model he was flying has a cargo door 33 inches high, large enough to take his wheelchair.

-"We're worried that if this really is a policy of not taking 300-pound wheelchairs, the vast majority of power wheelchair users are not going to be able to fly," says Shiotani.
+"We're worried that if this really is a policy of not taking 300-pound wheelchairs, the vast majority of power wheelchair users are not going to be able to fly," Shiotani says.
 "The batteries weigh a lot, the motors weigh a lot.
 They're kind of heavy."

 Most of those people, he estimates, don't travel by jet.
 But still, he says, at least tens of thousands do.

-That travel is often essential, notes Lee Page, of the Paralyzed Veterans of America.
+That travel is often essential, says Lee Page of the Paralyzed Veterans of America.
 "He needs to get there for job opportunities, or get there because of family emergency or get there because he's got a health appointment," Page says.
 "And in some cases, the only way to get to that destination might be that flight."

 Morris was traveling on Oct.
 21 to New Mexico, South Dakota and Las Vegas to write stories for his website.
 Then he planned to travel on to Salt Lake City, where the city hired him to write a travel guide for wheelchair users.

 After NPR asked American Airlines about the limit, the airline's spokesperson said the restriction would remain in place.
-But she said the airline had offered Morris an "apology" and an accommodation: Next time, American Airlines said it would take the batteries off his wheelchair.
+But she said the airline had offered Morris an "apology" and an accommodation: Next time, American said it would take the batteries off his wheelchair.
 That might get the chair under the 300-pound weight limit.

 Day said the airline will work with passengers "on a case-by-case basis" and that "in some instances, removing the batteries, which can weigh up to 50 pounds each, is a solution."

-It may be a face-saving solution, since the wheelchair and the batteries would weigh the same in the cargo hold.
-And also a time consuming one that could lead to more reports of damage if the batteries don't get reassembled properly.
+It may be a face-saving solution since the wheelchair and the batteries would weigh the same in the cargo hold.
+And also a time-consuming one that could lead to more reports of damage if the batteries don't get reassembled properly.

-On Wednesday, Oct.
-28, Morris got to fly again.
-It took staff at American Airlines at the airport in Gainesville, forty-five minutes, he reported, to take the wheelchair apart.
+On Wednesday, Morris got to fly again.
+It took staff at American Airlines at the Gainesville airport forty-five minutes, he reports, to take the wheelchair apart.

-He brought the owner's manual and staff pulled up YouTube videos for how to take off the batteries, Morris says.
+He brought the owner's manual and staff pulled up YouTube videos on how to take off the batteries, Morris says.

-At his next destination, where he had a stopover before transferring to a larger jet, he said workers were confused why the chair had been taken apart and asked him to put the batteries back on himself.
-"I said, 'I'm a triple amputee with one hand, I can't put these 40, 50-pound batteries in the wheelchair and assemble it.
-All I can do is provide you with the instructions.'"
+At his next destination, where he had a stopover before transferring to a larger jet, he says workers were confused why the chair had been taken apart and asked him to put the batteries back on himself.
+"I said, 'I'm a triple amputee with one hand.
+I can't put these 40-, 50-pound batteries in the wheelchair and assemble it.
+All I can do is provide you with the instructions.' "

-The chair was reassembled and he got to his final destination, with one small part broken, Morris reported.
+The chair was reassembled, and he got to his final destination, with one small part broken, Morris reports.
 But the hassle tested some of his love for airline adventure.
-"That has really impacted my enjoyment of travel," he said after he arrived at this hotel in Las Vegas, "and also it's made traveling with my wheelchair significantly harder."
+"That has really impacted my enjoyment of travel," he says after he arrived at this hotel in Las Vegas, "and also it's made traveling with my wheelchair significantly harder."